 For as little as $30 a year (or free, if you’re under 26 years old), TFN is your passport to nature in Toronto.
-Members enjoy a robust and diverse program of guided nature walks, informative lectures, stewardship & citizen science opportunities, our wonderful newsletter, and help TFN to protect and advocate for nature in Toronto!
-The benefits don’t stop there – take a moment to learn more and decide if membership is right for you!
+Take a moment to learn more and decide if membership is right for you!

-TFN has been leading guided nature walks for nearly a century: we established the first urban nature trail in all of Canada, located in Sunnybrook Park!
-Members continue to benefit from this tradition on over 140 walks each year, led by knowledgeable volunteers who enjoy sharing their passion for nature.
-Walks happen year round, all days of the week, in all areas of the city, and cater to a wide range of comfort and fitness levels.
+TFN has been leading guided nature walks for nearly a century.
+We established the first urban nature trail in all of Canada, located in Sunnybrook Park!
+Walks are led by knowledgeable volunteers who enjoy sharing their passion for nature.
+Walks happen year-round, all days of the week, in all areas of the city, and cater to a wide range of comfort and fitness levels.

-From September to May, TFN members are invited to monthly talks & lectures by noted experts, exploring everything from nature in the city to global environmental issues.
-Talks are held in Emmanuel College or Northrop Frye Hall, only steps from the Museum TTC station.
-Recent topics have included Ontario’s Amphibians, Moths of Thickson’s Woods, and Ethics in Wildlife Photography.
-Full reports on our talks are available in our newsletter for those who missed them.
+From September to May, TFN members are invited to monthly talks and lectures by noted experts, exploring everything from nature in the city to global environmental issues.
+Talks are held live in Emmanuel College or Northrop Frye Hall, only steps from the Museum TTC station, or virtually by Zoom—or sometimes both.
+Recordings are available for members who missed the lecture.

 TFN has engaged in environmental stewardship & citizen science in Toronto since long before such terms became trendy!
-From the city’s first Checklist of Toronto Birds, to our ravine surveys of the 1970s, to our current Cottonwood Flats Monitoring Project, with all the tree plantings and invasive pulls in-between, TFN continues to help our members make meaningful contributions to the understanding, protection, and restoration of nature in Toronto.
+From the city’s first Checklist of Toronto Birds, to our ravine surveys of the 1970s, to our current Cottonwood Flats Monitoring Project & associated Community Stewardship Program team, TFN continues to help our members make meaningful contributions to the understanding, protection, and restoration of nature in Toronto.
 Further, thanks to substantial bequests generously entrusted to us over the years, TFN also owns and maintains 170+ hectares of private nature reserves & environmentally sensitive wetlands, protecting vital habitats and endangered species.